ing-bank/baker/docs/sections/versions/baker-3-release-notes.md

 ```

 #### EventResult
-When firing a event and waiting for completion stage or waiting for a specific event a EventResult object will be returned.
+The fireEventAndResolveOnEvent and fireEventAndResolveWhenCompleted return a EventResult.
 This EventResult object contains the SensoryEventStatus, event names and created ingredients.
-This can be useful if you need to make a decision depending on the state.
+The addition of the event names and ingredients can be very useful if you need to make a decision depending on the state.
 In these cases there is no need to inquire on Baker itself anymore.

 ```scala tab="Scala"